-Thanks be to God the Progressive Democrats have gone to Progressive Democrat heaven.
+Thanks be to God the Progressive Democrats have gone to Progressive Democrats heaven.
 We wish them well for Christmas.

 The Senator should not be like that.
-There are more "progressive democrats" in the House in the House than ever.
+There are more "progressive democrats" in the House than ever.

 I was very pleased to learn that Fine Gael had its joint Christmas party with its confidence and supply partners.
 I hope they enjoyed it.
 That is the one advantage-----

-Senator Conway-Walsh is just jealous that she was not invited.
+The Senator is just jealous that she was not invited.
 It is the best party in town.

 They are very noisy and giddy today.

 Looking back, I think 2018 will be regarded as the year of the four Bs - bankers, bondholders-----